wesbos/es6-articles/05 - Is var Dead? What should I use?.md

 We've learned about `let` and `const` — what they do, and how they're scoped.
-We also know when they can be reassigned and when they cannot, but there's a question: What Should I actually use?
+We also know when they can be reassigned and when they cannot, but there's a question: What should I actually use?

 That's a bit of a hot topic in the community right now, because some people prefer to still use `var`.
 Some people are saying, "var is dead!"
 Some say, "Use `let`." while others always use `const`.

-`var` isn't dead - it still does what it always has done — it's [function scoped](http://wesbos.com/javascript-scoping/) and [you can reassign or re-bind it](http://wesbos.com/let-vs-const/).
+`var` isn't dead!
+It still does what it always has done: it's [function scoped](http://wesbos.com/javascript-scoping/) and [you can reassign or re-bind it](http://wesbos.com/let-vs-const/).
 You may very well continue to choose it.
 There isn't a _right_ answer here, just opinions.
 Check them out and make your own decisions.

 I'm just going to go over two of the leading opinions here.
 These are both done by some very, very smart people in the JavaScript scene, so I'll let you pick your own.